pinohu/DYNASTY/ohu-legacy-codex/volume-iii-revenue-business-systems/book-5-directory-empire/chapter-13-directory-selection-development.md

 **The "Directory Development Accelerator"**:

 The [Super Directory GPT](https://chatgpt.com/g/g-692381dd555c81918e86748169a027e1-super-directory-gpt) is an AI assistant specifically designed to help you build, optimize, and scale directory businesses.
-It acts as your directory architect, content strategist, and technical implementation guide—providing end-to-end support for creating successful directory platforms.
+It acts as your directory architect, content strategist, and technical implementation guideâ€”providing end-to-end support for creating successful directory platforms.

 ### What the Super Directory GPT Can Do